Silvana Robles: Political life

 She was elected as a congresswoman of the republic in the parliamentary elections of 2021 with 11 893 votes, representing Junín, for the Peru Libre party.
 She was sworn in on July 27 of the same year.
 She is spokesperson of the Perú Libre party.

 Robles was not in favor of a refocusing of Pedro Castillo's government towards the moderate left, since during the appointment of Mirtha Vásquez in the second cabinet, she criticized the appointment of the latter, from the moderate left party Frente Amplio, and evoked a “political suicide” of Pedro Castillo during the cabinet postulation.

 At the time of her appointment as minister, she was one of the last fifteen congressmen remaining within the parliamentary group of Perú Libre, since the various splits between Perú Democrático and the Bloque Magisterial de Concertación Nacional.

 On December 11, 2022, she presented a motion of censure against the board of directors of Congress, presided by José Williams.
 This was due to the “undue approval of the vacancy” of former president Pedro Castillo, as well as other actions.
 The Plenary of Congress refused to admit the motion of censure for debate with sixty-eight votes against and forty-three in favor.

+In the 2026 Peruvian general election, she ran for a seat in the Senate of Peru for the national constituency on the Together for Peru party list and was elected.
+After Miki Torres was elected President of the Congress of the Republic with 30 votes, defeating the left-wing candidate Daniel Barragán's 29, she was blamed for casting the vitiated ballot for Barragán, and she was subsequently suspended from the party caucus in the Senate and was investigated by her party.
+In defense, she claimed that Agripina Flores from Civic Party OBRAS also didn't show her vote.